nens/threedi-docs/source/a_releasenotes.rst

 With the release of API v3 and the new live site, it is important to note that the current API v1 and live site on 3di.lizard.net will still be available.
 As this release includes some very significant developments, we introduced 3 months overlap to get used to the new interfaces, before we will make a full switch.
 In the meantime, we will host webinars and provide documentation to make the switch as smooth as possible.
-The new API can be found here: https://api.3di.live/v3.0/ If you use python, please use our open API implementation: https://pypi.org/project/threedi-api-client/
+The new API can be found here: https://api.3di.live/v3.0/ If you use python, please use our open API implementation: https://pypi.org/project/threedi-api-client/ More information on how to use the API checkout here: :ref:`api_v3`

 Model information and Scenario Events
 =====================================